-- For seniors experiencing stiffness or any joint or back discomfort, I encourage you to do these warm-up exercises at a very slow pace.
+- For seniors experiencing stiffness or joint or back discomfort, I encourage you to do these warm-up exercises at a very slow pace.

 Prioritizing Joint Mobility, Aligned Posture, and Muscular Flexibility for Seniors

-A significant number of seniors seen in sports medicine clinics are there because of skeletal muscle injuries, joint injuries, or misalignment of the lower-back vertebrae – all injuries that often can be prevented by proper preparation before a workout.
+Many seniors seen in sports medicine clinics are there because of skeletal muscle injuries, joint injuries, or misalignment of the lower-back vertebrae – all injuries that often can be prevented by proper preparation before a workout.

 Physical therapists have established that a good warm-up oxygenates your heart so it can prepare to perform at a higher rate of intensity.

 The same happens with the other body muscles – warm blood and oxygen are circulated into the muscles, raising your body temperature gradually.